 It was our first day out on skis for both my friend and me.
 Our instructors name tag read “Lemon Head” — the guy with the yellow helmet.
 Quite a jolly guy, he was one of the best instructors we could have hoped for.
 He started us right out on Whiteface’s “Parallel From the Start” program, designed to get us to the top of the mountain in three days.
 To begin, we jumped right into a gentle slope where we were shown the very basics of our skis, skiing, and our edges.
 From there we graduated to the magic carpets.
 These got us slightly higher up on the hill so we could begin to practice traversing down the mountain.
 Our instructor was very pleased with our progress and wanted to get us up on the chair lift.
 Before we knew it, and with great instruction, we were up on the lift and skiing down the bunny slopes at Bear Den.

-The real kicker came a few hours in when our instructor said we were ready for the Face Lift, a lift that takes you up to Mid-station!
+The real kicker came a few hours in when our instructor said we were ready for the Face Lift, a lift that takes you halfway up the main part of the mountain!
 Although we picked up on things quickly, not everyone is ready for the Face Lift their first day out.
 Just remember to keep your expectations lower than you might like.
 You never know, but you might have the pleasure of surprising yourself as we did when we weren’t expecting to leave the slopes at Bear Den at all.

 The entire experience was unforgettable.
 Bear Den Lodge was beautiful and all of the staff were very kind and helpful.
 They quickly got us all set with our rental skis, boots, and helmet.
 I must say that I was a bit of a Jerry, having been my first time out on skis, however my ski instructor gave me a few helpful tips.